 After the procedure is completed, you’ll be able to drive home and resume your normal activities with a healthy smile courtesy of our dentist.
 For added convenience, our Downtown Ottawa dentist on Preston Street is located in Little Italy, so you’ll be able to sample some of the local food once the numbness has worn off.

 It’s very important to get treatment as quickly as possible if a root canal has been recommended.
 Left untreated, the painful symptoms of an infected tooth can worsen and make saving your tooth impossible.

 A tooth infection will not heal or go away on its own.
 The infection can eventually spread to other parts of your body including your jaw, blood, and brain—this can result in dangerous complications that can be difficult and costly to treat.

 Root canal therapy typically takes one to two appointments lasting 1-2 hours each.
-The duration of the treatment time depends on several factors, such as the amount of infection and decay.
+The duration of the treatment time will depend on factors like the amount of infection and decay.
 For a more accurate timeframe, we recommend scheduling a consultation with Dr. El-Hawary by calling (613) 406-6464.

-During the consultation, Dr. El-Hawary will examine your oral health and create a customized treatment plan that will include a more accurate time frame.
+During the consultation, Dr. El-Hawary will examine your oral health and create a customized treatment plan that includes an accurate schedule of events.

 Prior to root canal therapy, Dr. El-Hawary will numb your tooth and gums to ensure that you don’t feel a thing throughout the procedure.
 We can also provide dental sedation to make your appointment comfortable and worry-free.

 After the treatment, you can expect to feel some sensitivity.
 Any discomfort should be manageable with over-the-counter pain medications like Ibuprofen.
 If your pain persists longer than a week, contact our Ottawa office so we can investigate your pain and ensure the infection didn’t come back.